wip/app/README.md

   locations: commit_subject
 ```

-The above configuration looks first for `🚧` in the pull request title and assigned label names.
+The above configuration looks first for :construction: in the pull request title and assigned label names.
 After that it looks for `fixup!` and `squash!` in the commit subjects.

 ## About WIP